Save up to 25%* on all tours worldwide this Black Friday Use offer code: SAVEBIG24 *Conditions apply.

 Sacred Sites:

 The Middle East is the mecca for those looking to embark on a religious pilgrimage.
-Thought of as the cradle of civilization by many, the Middle East is where the monotheistic faiths of Christianity, Judaism, and Islam began.
+Thought of as the cradle of civilisation by many, the Middle East is where the monotheistic faiths of Christianity, Judaism, and Islam began.
 Here, sacred sites and relics abound – ranging from the Wailing Wall and the Sea of Galilee to Mount Nebo and the Temple Mount.

 jourdan egypt tour